AgregoreWeb/agregore-browser/README.md

 - [x] `hyper://`
 	- Able to read from archives
 	- Able to resolve `dat-dns` domains
+	- Able to write create and modify archives
 - [x] `dat://`
 	- Able to read from archives
 	- Able to resovle `dat-dns` domains
-	- 😢 No `DatArchive` support.
+	- No `DatArchive` support.
-	- A bunch of websites are probably broken.
 - [ ] ipfs
 	- Working on reading from URLs